anderssandstrom/ecmc_target_muts_logger/muts/readme.md

 * Then up and down a few times
 * zer*.log is data from sensors before lowering
 * final_position.log is when unit finaly mech fixed
+* One resolver lemo broken

+13:11: sensor is "pushed" so lost calibartion